With great rewards come great responsibility. We'll show you:

 Understand Interest and Other Bank Fees

-The average rate for a student credit card was 13.14 percent in 2015, lower than the national average (15 percent).
+The average rate for a student credit card is 17.20 percent as of November 2019 - higher than the national average (16.71 percent).

 Credit card issuers set student credit card interest rates on the credit rating of the applicant—if they apply alone—or the combination of the applicant and the co-signing adult.
 If the student makes sufficient money at a part-time or full-time job to make regular payments, or if the parent has a good credit history, the rate will be lower.
 If the student is relying on the parent's credit score, and it is poor, the interest rate will be higher.